AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/AttributeType.md

 AttributeFamilyType.AttributeType Property
 ==========================================
-AutomationML 2.1 APIGets a collection of the subordinate AttributeTypes (the direct children) in the AttributeType tree of this AttributeType.
+Gets a collection of the subordinate AttributeTypes (the direct children) in the AttributeType tree of this AttributeType.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)